Santa Rosa de Lima, Guanajuato

 Santa Rosa commonly known as Santa Rosa de Lima is a town located in the municipality of Villagrán, in the Mexican state of Guanajuato.

 Location and demography

 Santa Rosa de Lima is located in the northeast of the municipal territory of Villagrán, almost in the limits with the municipality of Celaya and the municipality of Santa Cruz de Juventino Rosas.

 It is located approximately one kilometer south of the Mexican Federal Highway 45D, the main toll road in the region that leads to Celaya to the east and Salamanca to the west.
 It joins this highway by a dirt road and with a paved road that joins it with the municipal capital, Villagrán and Cortazar.

-According to the Population and Housing Census conducted by the National Institute of Statistics and Geography in 2010, the total population of Santa Rosa de Lima is 2,727 inhabitants, of which 1,312 are men and 1,415 are women.
+According to the Population and Housing Census conducted by the National Institute of Statistics and Geography in 2010, the total population of Santa Rosa de Lima is 2,727 inhabitants, of whom 1,312 are men and 1,415 are women.